Fort Worth Museum of Science and History

-The Fort Worth Museum of Science and History is located on 1600 Gendy Street, Fort Worth, Texas 76107 in the city's Cultural District.
+The Fort Worth Museum of Science and History is located at 1600 Gendy Street, in the Cultural District of Fort Worth, Texas.
 It was opened in 1945 as the Fort Worth Children's Museum and moved to its current location in 1954.
 In 1968, the museum adopted its current name.
 Attractions at the museum include the Noble Planetarium, the Omni Theater, and the Star's Café, in addition to both traveling and permanent science and history exhibits.

 In the fall of 2007, the museum was closed for renovations.
 During construction the museum had a limited presence in the National Cowgirl Museum and Hall of Fame next door, with a temporary "2 museums, 1 roof" campaign.
 The entire museum was moved into a new building at the same site in 2009.
 The new building was designed by architects Legorreta + Legorreta with Gideon Toal and consists of 166,000 square feet.
 The original Omni Theater and lobby were refurbished but left mostly intact.
 In addition, the museum left one tree from the original museum courtyard undisturbed and built the museum around it, leaving the tree in an open area called the Heritage Courtyard.
 The total maximum occupancy is 3,369 individuals.
 The museum's opening after renovations was on Friday, November 20, 2009.